 “I received a very good public education,” Bratton says.

 The early 1970s were marked with students joining protests against the Vietnam War.
-A war veteran himself, Bratton speaks of sitting in the cafeteria at Boston State with students during the day and then, at night, standing, in riot gear, across from those same students protesting outside the John F. Kennedy Presidential Library and Museum.
+Bratton recalls sitting in the cafeteria at Boston State with students during the day and then, during his night shifts as a police officer, finding those same students on antiwar picket lines.

 Bratton says that many of his colleagues on the force only talked to fellow police officers and the only thing they’d talk about were police issues.